pellse/decorator/README.md

 				.make();
 ```

-It is also possible to create a partial component by providing an abstract class that implement only the methods that needs to be overriden (some methods were removed for brevity), the framework will use the provided constructor to inject the appropriate delegate:
+It is also possible to create a partial component by providing an abstract class that implement only the methods that need to be overriden (some methods were removed for brevity), the framework will use the provided constructor to inject the appropriate delegate:
 ```java
 public abstract class DirtyList<E> implements List<E> {